 Redfield Apple Tree Overview

-The Redfield apple tree is the result of crossing Wolf River and Niedzwetzkyana (red-flesh crab) apples at Cornell University’s New York Agricultural Experiment Station in Geneva, New York.
-Introduced to apple lovers in 1938, Redfield apple is an interesting combination between the Wisonsin heirloom variety Wolf River and a tree with ancestry from Kyrgyzstan.
+The Redfield apple tree is the result of crossing Wolf River and Niedzwetzkyana (red-flesh crab) apples at Cornell University’s Agritech, previously known as the New York Agricultural Experiment Station in Geneva, New York.
+Introduced to apple lovers in 1938.
+Redfield apple is an interesting combination between the Wisonsin heirloom variety Wolf River and a tree with ancestry from Kyrgyzstan.
 Perhaps this is what gives Redfield its unique deep red flesh color, which makes for delicious and special cider varierty.

 Redfield apples are tart and aromatic.
 While not recommended for fresh eating (only when it’s very ripe!), Redfield apples are great for making jelly, vinegar, and bittersweet/dry cider.
 Above all, if you love pies, Redfield apples can make for good dessert pies as well!
-In addition, some tend to use Redfield as a landscaping ornamental variety, because it has such unique colors: dark pink blossoms with bronze leaves and dark red bark.
-In other words, you will have plenty of choices on what to do with Redfield apples trees!
+Additionally, some tend to use Redfield as a landscaping ornamental variety since it has such unique colors.
+The dark pink blossoms with bronze leaves and dark red bark dazzle the eye.
+In other words, you will have plenty of choices for what to do with Redfield apples trees!

 Overall this apple tree variety is resistant to most diseases.
 For example, it is resistant to scab and can tolerate fire blight.